NA Medical Expenses and Deduction

 The costs for employing any of the following are allowable medical expenses:

-Dependent care service
+●Dependent care service

 When the participant provides two or more of the assistant's daily meals, an amount equal to the maximum NA allotment for a one-person budgetary unit is allowable.
-(See Thrifty Food Plan for the amount.)
+(See

 Medical Insurance Premiums

 Medical and hospitalization insurance premiums intended to cover medical expenses are allowable.
 This includes health, dental, and vision insurance.
-When a group policy does not specify how much of the premium is for each person, the amount is divided among those included in the policy.
+When a group policy does not specify how much of a premium is for each person, the amount is divided among those included in the policy.
 Only the portion of the insurance premium assigned to the elderly or participant with a disability is budgeted.

 Costs for accident and disability insurance benefits are not allowed including any of the following:

-Benefits payable in lump sum settlements for death or dismemberment.
+●Benefits payable in lump sum settlements for death or dismemberment.

 Medical Lodging